Corner solution: In consumer theory

+Calculation

 To find a corner solution graphically one must shift the indifference curve in the direction which increases utility.
 If a tangency point is reached between the indifference curve and budget line then you do not have a corner solution, this is an interior solution.
 If you do not find a tangency point within the domain then the utility maximising indifference curve for the given budget constraint will be at an intersection between either the x or y axis (depending on whether the slope of the indifference curve is strictly greater than or less than the slope of the budget constraint) - this is a corner solution.

-Mathematically

 To solve a corner solution mathematically the Lagrangian method must be applied with the non-negativity constraints x ≥ 0 and y ≥ 0.